 OU Medicine offers Advanced Trauma Life Support on campus to providers, advanced practice providers and allows RN and paramedic auditors.
 For information on registering for this course, please email firstname.lastname@example.org.

 Rural Trauma Team Development Course (RTTDC)

 OU Medicine’s trauma team provides community outreach for our rural hospitals by providing an on-site training called Rural Trauma Team Development Course.
 Our multidisciplinary trauma team travels all across Oklahoma to train rural facilities to help ensure that appropriate resuscitation and stabilization is given to Oklahomans affected by trauma.
-The goal from this course is to improve the quality of care in rural communities by developing a timely, organized and rational response to the care of the trauma patient and a team approach that addresses the common problems in the initial assessment and stabilization of the injured.
+The goal of this course is to improve the quality of care in rural communities by developing a timely, organized, and rational response to the care of the trauma patient and a team approach that addresses the common problems in the initial assessment and stabilization of the injured.
 It is the purpose of RTTDC to increase the efficiency of resource utilization and improve the level of care provided to the injured patient in the rural environment.

 For information on booking a Rural Trauma Team Development Course, please email email@example.com.